OpenGroop/groopi-docs/docs/groopi-quickstart.md

 1. A WIFI cabable device with a web browser.
 This can be on a phone, tablet, laptop, etc.., anything with a web browser.
 2. Javascript and cookies must be enabled on the browser.
 If you haven't explicitly disabled these, then they are most likely already enabled.
-3. Downloaded PDF version of this guide.
+3. A printed or downloaded [PDF](https://git.opengroop.org/groopi-quickstart.pdf) version of this guide.
-(This is only necessary if you plan on follwing this guide on the same device that you plan to connect to the Groopi.)
+(This is only necessary if you plan on following this guide on the same device that you plan to connect to the Groopi.)

 ## Step Summary